All pages

 mariadb-backup

-This SST method uses the mariadb-backup utility for performing SSTs.
+This SST method uses the utility for performing SSTs.
 It is one of the two non-locking methods.
 This is the recommended SST method if you require the ability to run queries on the donor node during the SST.
 Note that if you use the mariadb-backup SST method, then you also need to have socat installed on the server.
 This is needed to stream the backup from the donor to the joiner.
 This is a limitation inherited from the xtrabackup-v2 SST method.

-• This SST method supports GTID
+• This SST method supports

-• This SST method supports Data at Rest Encryption.
+• This SST method supports .

 • This SST method is available from MariaDB 10.1.26 and MariaDB 10.2.10.